 - Absenteeism — some employees do not attend a meeting with somebody, or they give so many excuses

 Humans are complex emotional beings—this list is not, by any means, exhaustive.
-However, watch for uneasiness and underperformance of virtual team members, and you can dig something that ultimately leads to conflict as a root cause of the problem.
+However, watch for the uneasiness and underperformance of virtual team members, and you can dig into something that ultimately leads to conflict as a root cause of the problem.
 If the teams are in different places, you can use virtual conference platforms to communicate and watch them.

 6 Ways To Manage Conflicts In Virtual Teams